CameronBxxk/unconditionalTherapy/README.txt

 How to use:

 1. Download and store the .exe on your PC
+2. Extract to whereever youd like
-2. Double click to open
+3. Double click to open
-3. Enter your name (this will be referenced in questions and responses)
+4. Enter your name (this will be referenced in questions and responses)
-4. Answer a x/10 rating
+5. Answer a x/10 rating
-5. Answer questions, it is important to answer either YES or NO to yes/no type of questions
+6. Answer questions, it is important to answer either YES or NO to yes/no type of questions
-6. A dated .txt will be generated with your responses.
+7. A dated .txt will be generated with your responses.
 Once the .exe is closed- store the .txt where you like
+8. Feedback?